PeizhiYan/mediapipe-blendshapes-to-flame/README.md

 > I used FLAME 2020 in this project, to use my mappings, please ensure that you are using FLAME 2020.

 **Updates**:
+- Sept.
+26, 2025: Use flame-head-tracker v4.1 to prepare training data.
+Training data from PointAvatar dataset and INSTA dataset.
 - March 21, 2025: Use all 100 FLAME expression coefficients, instead of the first 50 coefficients.

 ## Flame-Head-Tracker